-- Must meet deadlines – The deadlines are extremely important because most reviews hit the audience the day the film is released (some before).
+- Must meet deadlines – The deadlines are extremely important because most reviews hit the audience the day the film is released (or the day it hits a major screening release).
 If you miss a deadline, you may longer have a job.

-- Know your audience (Rolling Stone, People Magazine, Entertainment Weekly, Rotten Tomatoes, IMDB, Twitter, or Common Sense Media).
-This determines your writing style and the things you cover.
+- Know your audience (Rolling Stone, People Magazine, Entertainment Weekly, Rotten Tomatoes, IMDB, Twitter, Ebony Magazine, or Common Sense Media).
+This may determine your writing style and the films you cover.

 - Follow the writing rules & film reviewing techniques.
-Don’t slam everything you watch, be honest, know your material, be able to defend your thoughts, etc.
+Don’t slam everything you watch; don’t praise every film you see; be honest; know your material; be able to defend your thoughts, etc.

 - Supporting data.
 As a reminder, let your audience know about the director, writer, producer, and cast list if relevant.
 The MPAA rating is important for many film goers (especially parents).
 At times you will discover that there is a fine line between PG-13 and R rated films.
 As a critic when those times present themselves you should share why the film is rated what it is (profanity, violence, nudity); your audience will appreciate it.

 - You should always offer your grade or rating for the film (and make sure it matches your actual reviewed thoughts).
 This is best done in the final paragraph or as a stand-alone sidebar/appendix.

 - Other added details can also help your audience; items like the running time of the film and the release date could be useful.
 Decide what you want to include (and how you want to present it) and standardize that approach in each review.
 Remember the importance of being consistent when offering these extras (if at all possible).